Collecting household pharmaceutical waste

 State regulations for household pharmaceutical collection

 Environmental regulations remain unchanged with respect to collection and disposal.
 Household pharmaceutical waste is excluded from regulation as a hazardous waste as set out in ch.
 NR 661, Wis.
 Adm.
-Code.
+Code [PDF exit DNR].
 In general, if a household waste is managed separately by a non-household member, the exemption no longer applies.
 One exception to this is people collecting strictly household pharmaceuticals.
 The DNR has issued an enforcement discretion memo to allow for the hazardous waste exclusion to apply in this situation.

 Registering as a collector

-Wisconsin's drug disposal law, 2013 Wisconsin Act 198, which took effect on July 1, 2015, requires all collectors to register with the DNR.
+Wisconsin's drug disposal law requires all collectors to register with the DNR.

 Collection run by a law enforcement agency